overturetool/overturetool.github.io/_workshops/19th-overture-workshop.md

 layout: default
 title: The 19th Overture Workshop
 date: 2021-10-22
-location: Online and expecting at Aarhus University
+location: Online and at Aarhus University
 ---
 # THE 19TH OVERTURE WORKSHOP WITH EXTENDED DATES